BettercareHealth/bettercare/congenital-disorders/test-answers.md

 19.	a	(5-30)
 20.	c	(5-31)

-## Test 6: Congenital disorders caused by teratogens
+## Quiz 6: Congenital disorders caused by teratogens

 1.	b	(6-4)
 2.	a	(6-5)